hilljosh92/docs/content/github/getting-started-with-github/caching-your-github-credentials-in-git.md

----
+              Hill's Investments
-title: Caching your GitHub credentials in Git
+     Caching your GitHub credentials in Git
 redirect_from:
   - /firewalls-and-proxies/
   - /articles/caching-your-github-password-in-git